uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

 5. Demos on training learning-based mermaid network
 6. Demos on training VoxelMorph (cvpr and miccai version)
 7. Demos on training `Brainstorm <https://arxiv.org/abs/1902.09383>`_
+8. Demos on image segmentation
-8. Demos on data augmentation (optimization and learnt version)
+9. Demos on data augmentation (optimization and learnt version)

 *Demos for RDMM on synthesis data is put in mermaid repository. if you are interested in that, please refer to mermaid tutorial.*